inno-devops-labs/S24-core-course-labs/app_python/README.md

 To run image builded locally use make command `make docker-run` or write in terminal `docker run -p 8000:8000 --rm -ti devops-lab-02-python`

 To push local builded image to Docker Hub use make command `make docker-push`

+## CI workflow

+### Setup (dependencies), Lint checks, testing code
+1. CI starting with setup Python and init venv with dependencies via `make init`,
+2. Then starting to use lnters for checking source code quality
+3. After steps above CI run unit tests for checking functional

+### Snyk check

+In separate job Snyk scanning applies for installed dependencies to ensure all are safe to use

+### Building and deploying
+1. Logining in DockerHub to be able to push new image in public space afterwards.
+Login process is using GitHub repository secrets to recieve `DOCKERHUB_USERNAME` and `DOCKERHUB_ACCESS_TOKEN`
+2. Then workflow starting to build Docker image, it also push built Docker image to GitHub using username from creds (described above)
+3. Build is cahced for optimization of fututre build